htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the client during the SCITOKENS authentication methods.
 This variable has no default value.

+:macro-def:`SEC_CREDENTIAL_SWEEP_DELAY`
+    The number of seconds to wait before cleaning up unused credentials.
+    Defaults to 3,600 seconds (1 hour).

 Configuration File Entries Relating to Virtual Machines
 -------------------------------------------------------